ranudero/BudgetManagerApp/README.md

 For this i have created the Analyzer class to handle the purchases and the main class to handle the user input.

+## Task 2 objective
+A menu is added to create flexibility and functionality.
+The menu consist out of 5 items:
+1. Add income
+2. Add purchase
+3. Show list of purchases
+4. Balance
+5. Exit

+For this i have created the MainMenu class to handle the menu.
+The TransactionManager class is created to handle the transactions and the balance.